NVIDIA/NeMo-RL/docs/guides/eval.md

 To run the evaluation, you can use the [default configuration file](../../examples/configs/eval.yaml) or specify a custom one or override some settings via command line.

-The default configuration file will use greedy sampling strategy to evaluate Qwen2.5-Math-1.5B-Instruct on AIME-2024.
+The default configuration employs greedy sampling to evaluate Qwen2.5-Math-1.5B-Instruct on AIME-2024.

 **Prompt Template Configuration**